-Class II and class III gaming are authorized to be conducted on the Tribe's Indian lands, if such gaming is conducted in accordance with this ordinance, the Indian Gaming Regulatory Act, the NIGC's regulations, and any other applicable laws or regulations.
+Class II and class III gaming are authorized to be conducted on the Tribe's Indian lands, if such gaming is conducted in accordance with this ordinance, IGRA, the NIGC's regulations, and any other applicable laws or regulations.
+Any class III gaming activities authorized under this Ordinance are limited to those gaming activities authorized under a Tribal-State Compact.